FIIT-TEAM8/team_documentation/docs/modules/scrapper.md

 !!! tip "Fun fact / tip"
     In Elasticsearch, there is no dedicated array data type.
 Any field can contain zero or more values by default, however, all values in the array must be of the same data type. [source](https://www.elastic.co/guide/en/elasticsearch/reference/current/array.html)

-!!! "warning" keywords are always in english, even when text of the scraped article is in different language.
+!!! warning "Keywords are always in english, even when text of the scraped article is in different language."

 ## Development